blei-lab/causal-text-embeddings/README.md

 We include pre-processed PeerRead arxiv data for convenience.

+You may find the (reference tensorflow 2 implementation)[https://github.com/vveitch/causal-text-embeddings-tf2] helpful.

 # Requirements and setup

 1. You'll need to download a pre-trained BERT model (following the above github link).
 We use `uncased_L-12_H-768_A-12`.